Undergraduate Application Information

 - Failure to submit all academic documents will result in the automatic withdrawal of your application.

 OIA can accept a photocopy of the original, official transcript to make an admission decision.
 Once a student is admitted, we must see the official, original transcript and verify its authenticity.
-We will then return it to you on request.

 Transcript evaluations by Credential Evaluation agencies are NOT necessary.
 We evaluate your transcripts when we evaluate your application.